BLOCK FIRE RISK

 More importantly, the flames, radiant heat, and embers produced by a burning home can ignite the nearest downwind house, regardless of its building materials or nearby vegetation.

-The following block-level fuels can contribute to the spread of fire toward homes and across a block.
-Each is discussed in more detail below:
+The following block-level fuels can contribute to the spread of fire toward homes and across a block:

 Wood Privacy Fencing

-Replacing an entire wood fence with metal can be very expensive—often around $10,000 per side.
+Replacing an entire side yard wood fence can be costly—often around $10,000.

-Another option is to replace the wood gate and the first five feet of attached fence with HOA-approved metal.
+One option is to replace the wood gate and the first five feet of attached fence with HOA-approved metal, typically costing around $2,500.
 This breaks a fire pathway to and from your home.
-Typical cost: $2,200–$2,700, depending on post size and installation.

 Metal Gate